kurttheviking/orchard-js/README.md

 ###  Valid `options` parameters

 - `keyPrefix`: A string that is preprended to any subseuqently used key.
 Useful if a single redis database supports caching for multiple services.
 - `defaultExpires`: By default, cached data never expires.
 Use this option to set a default [TTL](http://redis.io/commands/ttl) for all cached keys.
 (Key-level expiration always supercedes this default.)
-The value can be either an `Number` represening the number of seconds a key should live, or a duration object.
+The value can be either a `Number` represening the number of seconds a key should live, or a duration object.
 Duration objects should contain one or more of `days`, `hours`, `minutes`, and `seconds` parameters.
 - `scanCount`: A `Number` that hints redis' `SCAN` command (e.g. within `prunePattern` described below).
 Defaults to 10, per redis.

 ```